Packing $K_r$s in bounded degree graphs: Acknowledgements

 \subsection{Vertex-disjoint \texorpdfstring{$K_r$}{Kr}-packing}

-In this section we show that \vdkr is solvable in polynomial time if $\Delta < 5r/3 - 1$.
+In this section we consider \vdkr.
+We show that \vdkr is solvable in polynomial time if $\Delta < 5r/3 - 1$.
 The proof involves finding an independent set in the $K_r$-vertex intersection graph $\mathcal{K}_r^G$.
-We build on the technique of Caprara and Rizzi \cite{caprara_packing_2002} and show that if $\Delta(G) < 5r/3 - 1$ then $\mathcal{K}_r^G$ is claw-free.
-It follows that a a maximum independent set in $\mathcal{K}_r^G$ can be found in polynomial time (a result of Minty \cite{MINTY1980284} and Sbihi \cite{SBIHI198053}), which corresponds directly to a maximum vertex-disjoint $K_r$-packing.
+We build on the technique of Caprara and Rizzi~\cite{caprara_packing_2002} and first show that if $\Delta(G) < 5r/3 - 1$ then $\mathcal{K}_r^G$ is claw-free.
+It follows that a maximum independent set in $\mathcal{K}_r^G$ can be found in polynomial time~\cite{MINTY1980284,SBIHI198053}, which corresponds directly to a maximum vertex-disjoint $K_r$-packing.

-In his paper on claw-free graphs, Minty \cite{MINTY1980284} remarked that an algorithm to find a maximum cardinality matching, or vertex-disjoint $K_2$-packing, can be used to find a maximum independent set in a line graph (the $K_2$ vertex-intersection graph).
-Here, like Caprara and Rizzi \cite{caprara_packing_2002}, we make use of the converse relationship, that if the corresponding intersection graph is claw-free then \vdkr and \edkr can be solved in polynomial time.
-A general relationship between packing problems and independent sets in intersection graphs is also noted by Kann \cite{kann91}.
+There is an evident relationship between packing problems and independent sets in intersection graphs~\cite{Eurocomb05,Hal95,kann91}.
+In his paper on claw-free graphs, Minty~\cite{MINTY1980284} remarked that an algorithm to find a maximum cardinality matching (i.e.\ solve \vdktwo) can be used to find a maximum independent set in a line graph (i.e\ a $K_2$-vertex intersection graph).
+Here, like Caprara and Rizzi~\cite{caprara_packing_2002}, we make use of the converse relationship and show that if the corresponding intersection graph is claw-free then \vdkr and \edkr can be solved in polynomial time.

-In what follows, suppose $\Delta(G) < {5r}/{3}-1$.
-In Lemma~\ref{lem:krpacking_polytime_overlap} we place a lower bound on the size of the intersection of two non-vertex intersecting $K_r$s in $G$.
+In what follows, suppose $G=(V,E)$ is an undirected graph where $\Delta(G) < {5r}/{3}-1$.
+In Lemma~\ref{lem:krpacking_polytime_overlap} we place a lower bound on the size of the intersection of any two $K_r$s in $G$ that intersect by at least one vertex.